 Note: The host database port is likely to change any time a project is stopped/removed and then later started again.

-Using Drush Installation on Host Machine
+Using Drush 8 installed Installation on the Host Computer

 If you have PHP and Drush installed on your host system, you can use it to interact with a ddev project.
 On the host system the extra include ddev_drush_settings.php is written on startup and will allow drush to access the database server.
 This may not work for all drush commands because of course the actual webserver environment is not available.